On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Preliminaries

 Note that while the formal notation for a sequential update mode is $\mu=(\{i_0\},\{i_1\},\dots,\{i_{n-1}\})$, namely a sequence of $n$ subsets of cardinality $1$, we make an abuse of notation in what follows by using just a sequence of elements: $\mu=(i_0,i_1,\dots,i_{n-1})$ to facilitate reading.

-Given an ECA $f$, if there is a set of update modes under which all configurations of a ring of size $n$ reach a fixed point, we will call this set a \textit{covering}.
-Formally, a set $S=\{\mu_0,\mu_1,\dots,\mu_k\}$ is a covering for $f$ if for any $x\in\Bn$ there exists $\mu\in S$ such that there is a time $t$ in which $f_{\mu}^t(x)$ is a fixed point.

-If there is a covering whose cardinality is equal to $1$, the update mode in such a covering is said to be \textit{universal}, in the sense that under it all configurations are able to reach a fixed point.
-If for a given ECA $f$ there exists an update mode $\mu$ that allows all $x\in X\subsetneq\Bn$ to reach a fixed point, then $\mu$ is $X$-universal for $f$.

-An \emph{asynchronous update mode} is an update mode in which only one cell can be updated per substep.
+An \emph{asynchronous update mode} is an update mode in which not all cells are updated simultaneously.
 Naturally, sequential update modes fall under this definition.
-However asynchronous update modes can also be non-deterministic, for instance if the cell to be updated is selected at random.
+However, asynchronous update modes can also be non-deterministic, for instance if {the order of priority with which we update} the cells is selected at random.